Jeb Bardon

 Jeb A. Bardon is an American businessman and politician from Indiana.
-Bardon currently serves as the Wayne Township Trustee.
+Bardon currently serves as the Wayne Township trustee.
 Previously, Bardon was a Democratic member of the Indiana House of Representatives, representing the 25th District from 1998 to 2012.

-Bardon began running to be the next Wayne Township Trustee during Fall 2021.
-Bardon won the 2022 Democrat Primary Election and is preparing for the General Election on Tuesday, November 8, 2022.
+Bardon began running to be the next Wayne Township trustee during fall 2021.
+Bardon won the 2022 Democratic primary election and is preparing for the general election on Tuesday, November 8, 2022.

-After the resignation of Trustee Jones, Bardon was elected by Democrat caucus to fill the remainder of Jones' term (from July 2022 to January 2023).
-Most recently as Trustee, Bardon has appointed a new Fire Chief, Marcus Reed, and expanded access to school uniform assistance.
+After the resignation of Trustee Jones, Bardon was elected by Democratic caucus to fill the remainder of Jones' term (from July 2022 to January 2023).
+Most recently as trustee, Bardon has appointed a new fire chief, Marcus Reed, and expanded access to school uniform assistance.

-In his free time, Jeb volunteers for organizations, including Reconnecting to Our Waterways - Little Eagle Creek and the International Marketplace Coalition.
+In his free time, Bardon volunteers for organizations, including Reconnecting to Our Waterways – Little Eagle Creek and the International Marketplace Coalition.